Authentication

-All calls to the Countercyclical API require authorization using a Bearer token in the request header:
+All calls to the Countercyclical API require authorization using a query parameter called `apiKey` in the API call.
+Here's what an example call might look like:

-Each token is associated to a member with in workspace.
+Each API key is associated to a member with in workspace.
 As such, users can only work with items within that workspace (along with what's available on their plan).

 Users can find their API tokens by going to [Settings -> Workspace -> Advanced -> Developers -> API Keys](https://dashboard.countercyclical.io/settings/workspace/advanced).